alphonzo79/AndroidStyleableViewExample/README.md

 | ButterKnife | Jake Wharton      | View Injection library |

 ## Background and Information
 Sometimes during development you find the need to wrap common or repeatedly-used UI elements into their own custom views so they can be easily reused and encapsulate their own logic.
-To make these views more flexible you might want to make them styleable.
-This allows you to configure and customize the view in the layout file independent of your other Java code.
+To make these views more flexible you might want to make them styleable so you can configure and customize the view in the layout file independent of your other Java code.

+This simple sample demonstrates
+* Creating a custom view, `ComplexEditText`, which encompasses an `EditText`, a label or error `TextView` and a highlight or status bar.
+* Declaring that view Styleable, along with its unique attributes in the `attrs.xml` file beyond those already provided by Android.
+* Consuming those attributes in an `init` method inside `ComplexEditText`
+* Including several instances of `ComplexEditText` inside the `activity_main.xml` layout and giving each instance different styling.